guettli/git-tips/README.md

 - conflicts stay small
 - test failures show up earlier
-- rebasing or merging later gets less painful
+- merge conflicts later are smaller and easier to resolve

 I usually do this while I am on my feature branch: